 So far I’ve been using words “fixup” and “squash” interchangeably, however there is a difference between squashing (“squash” operation) and fixing up (“fixup” operation).
 Squash operation will prompt you to combine the messages of the original and the squash commit, while the fixup operation will keep the original message and discard the message from the fixup commit.

-There is one problem with git rebase --interactive --autosquash master, though.
+, though.
 As you might have guessed, besides squashing, this command will also do the rebase.
 I often want to do the rebasing only after I finished squashing, because otherwise I might end up wasting a lot of time on merging commits which later were amended in fixup commits.
 This merge hell can be avoided by rebasing not on master (or other parent branch), but on the current branch root or even specific commit in the current branch.
-For example, git rebase -i --autosquash <M2>, where <M2> is hash of commit M2, which is root of the feature branch on the scheme below, will squash/fixup commits in current branch without doing actual rebasing.
+For example, git rebase -i --autosquash <M2>

-(Feature) A --> B --> C --> D --> E --> F --> G
+(Feature) A --> B --> C --> D --> E --> F --> G / (Master) M1 --> M2 --> M3

-Also, instead of specifying commit’s hash, you can specify “the last N commits” like this: git rebase -i --autosquash feature~5.
+.
 This will rebase last five commits on the one before them (actually, ~5 means “fifth parent” of the latest commit, and it would be commit B on the scheme above).

 If you use one of Jetbrains IDEs, including Android Studio, squashing can be done from GUI by selecting “Interactively Rebase From Here…” from the context menu of the commit you want to rebase on.
 Unfortunately, it won’t automatically reorder the commits or set the corresponding operation for fixup commits, so you will have to do that manually.